JujuAdams/Chatterbox/docs/3.0/getting-started.md

 ### 4. Flow control

-Flow control functions are the way that you as a developer control how Chatterbox moves around inside a YarnScript file.
+Flow control functions are the way that you as a developer control how Chatterbox moves around inside a ChatterScript file.
 You can see a full list of flow control functions [here](reference-flow).

-`ChatterboxJump()`, used above in the GML example, is one of these "flow control" functions, and is analogous to the `<<jump>>` action that's available for use in YarnScript itself.
-Whenever either the GML function or the YarnScript action are called, a chatterbox will jump to the specified node and start processing instruction from the top of that node.
+`ChatterboxJump()`, used above in the GML example, is one of these "flow control" functions, and is analogous to the `<<jump>>` action that's available for use in ChatterScript itself.
+Whenever either the GML function or the ChatterScript action are called, a chatterbox will jump to the specified node and start processing instruction from the top of that node.

 In singleton mode, the default processing mode for Chatterbox, each line of content is delivered one at a time.
 This means that after processing each line of dialogue (and if there are no options that come after that line of dialogue) a chatterbox will enter a "waiting" state.
 You can detect when a chatterbox is waiting by using the `ChatterboxIsWaiting()` function.
 In order to get a chatterbox to proceed onto the next line of dialogue, you must call the `ChatterboxContinue()` function.

-?> If you are not in singleton mode, you can force a chatterbox to wait at a particular line by using the `<<wait>>` action in YarnScript.
+?> If you are not in singleton mode, you can force a chatterbox to wait at a particular line by using the `<<wait>>` action in ChatterScript.

 As just mentioned, a chatterbox **won't** enter into a "waiting" state if there are any options that might need to be selected.
 If a chatterbox is waiting for an option to be selected, `ChatterboxContinue()` will do nothing.
 Instead, you should call `ChatterboxSelect()` to indicate which option the player has chosen.
 You can check how many options are being presented to the player with the `ChatterboxGetOptionCount()` function.
 This function will return `0` if no option are present, and any number greater than `0` indicates that the chatterbox is waiting for user input.

-Finally, you can completely stop processing in a chatterbox using `ChatterboxStop()`, which is also analogous to the `<<stop>>` command that can be used in YarnScript itself.
+Finally, you can completely stop processing in a chatterbox using `ChatterboxStop()`, which is also analogous to the `<<stop>>` command that can be used in ChatterScript itself.
 A stopped chatterbox will return no content nor options.
 If a chatterbox reaches the end of a node and there are no more instructions to run, it'll enter into this "stopped" state.
 You can check if a chatterbox has stopped using the `ChatterboxIsStopped()` GML function.
 You can use `ChatterboxJump()` to restart a chatterbox if stopped, should you wish to.

 Here's an example of how to set up very simple user input, taken from the basic example in the GitHub repo.